System Security Assurance: A Systematic Literature Review: Common Criteria for Security Assurance

-The need for a common security standard for complex and diverse IT systems is obvious.
-The definition of security may have a different meaning for different people and organizations.
-Therefore, the need of CC was realized to evaluate the security of an IT product.
+The meaning of security may vary from person to person and from organization to organization.
+Therefore, common security standards are essential for IT systems with complex and diverse configurations.
+In this regard, the need for CC was realized to evaluate the security of an IT product.
 The origins of the CC are discussed in the Introduction section.
-In the present time, the common criteria for Information Technology Security Evaluation that is also referred to as CC, is an international standard (ISO/IEC 15408) for computer security certification.
-The current CC is version 3.1 revision 5.
-CC is a well-known international standard used to evaluate information security products and systems.
+The CC for information technology security evaluation is a well-known international standard (ISO/IEC 15408) for computer security certification\footnote{https://www.commoncriteriaportal.org/cc/}.
+The current version of CC is 3.1 revision 5.
 It provides a set of guidelines and specifications that can facilitate the specification of security functional requirements and security assurance requirements.
-While the security functional requirements define the expected security behaviour of information security products and systems, the security assurance requirements demonstrate that the security attributes have been implemented correctly.
+While the security functional requirements define the expected security behavior of information security products and systems, the security assurance requirements demonstrate that the security attributes have been implemented correctly.
+CC evaluation framework is given in Fig. 4.

 The general objective of CC is to provide a framework that allows users to specify security functional requirements, enable the developers to specify the security attributes, and help evaluators to ascertain if the security attributes as defined by the developers meet their claims.
-In the literature, several works can be found that have used CC in the development process of information security products, requirement engineering, security engineering, certification process, etc.

 The use of CC in the development of information security products and systems can improve the overall security of the products and reduce the time and cost of IT security evaluation.
-For example, Kim and Leem \cite{kim2004case} showed a method that employ CC in the development process to improve the security of software products.
+For example, Kim and Leem \cite{kim2004case} showed a method that employs CC in the development process to improve the security of software products.
 They used a case study that involves the development of MTOS7.5, a security-enhanced UNIX-like operating system based on BSD 4.4 according to EAL3 in CC.
 The results from their study indicated that CC applied to the development process of software products can enhance the security of the products, reduce the time and efforts in developing the products, and shorten the evaluation periods of the products.

 CC can also be used at the early stages of the software lifecycle to integrate requirement engineering and security engineering to develop secured information systems.
 This approach is proposed by Mellado et al. \cite{mellado2007common} and involves the use of a CC-centered and reuse-based process to address security requirements at the early stages of software development.
 The authors utilized a security repository that they combined with CC and then applied to the early stages of the software life cycle.
 The objective was to merge the ideas of requirement engineering and security engineering.